-Jessica Simpson, 40, Shows Off Ripped Body As She Strikes A Poolside Yoga Pose At Sunset
+Jessica Simpson, 40, Shows Off Her Ripped Body As She Strikes A Poolside Yoga Pose At Sunset

 “I would t expect her to practice yoga looking any other way! “a third fan chimed in.

-“I want her tone, tan and glowing body, hoops and leopard print yoga pants,” another fan wrote. “#40 year old motivation.”
+“I want her tone, tan and glowing body, hoops and leopard print yoga pants,” another fan wrote. “#40-year-old motivation.”

-Others added that the photo os just another day of their queen looking “amazing.”
+Others added that the photo was just an example of another day of their queen looking “amazing.”

 Many fans have been dying to know the secrets to Jessica’s diet and exercise after she lost so much weight following her last pregnancy.
 While she could probably write a whole book on her regimen, she has given fans some details.
 Over the past few months, Jessica has posted photos in workout outfits as she gets her walking steps in.
 In addition to regular gym time, yoga is also clearly part of her fitness routine.